 October 20 is International Pronouns Day.
-It’s a day to commit to learning about and sharing your pronouns.
-Before my son Leo came out as transgender, I never gave a single thought to my own or anyone else’s pronouns.
-It never occurred to me that people would have pronouns that didn’t match the gender they presented as.
+It's a day to commit to learning about and sharing your pronouns.
+Before my son Leo came out as transgender, I never gave a single thought to my own or anyone else's pronouns.
+It never occurred to me that people would have pronouns that didn't match the gender they presented as.
 In fact, I never realized that people would present as a gender different from the one they identified as.
-Or that they would present as different from the one they were assigned at birth.
+Or they would present differently from the one they were assigned at birth.

 Clearly, I had a lot of cis-gender privilege.